ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 :align: center
 ```

-Notice how the instance data represents a directed graph which in turn represents and undirected graph!
+Notice how the instance data represents a directed graph which in turn represents an undirected graph!

 :::{admonition} Pause and Ponder!
 Let your eyes follow the dashed lines around the figure.
 Do you see any "patterns" in this system of connections?
 :::

 What can we notice about the above instance?
 The paired arrows of the directed graph must point in opposite directions, meaning the source of one arrow must be the target of its partner and vice versa.
-We can express this a closed loop condition.
+We can express this as a closed loop condition.
 In words, if we

 :::{admonition} Comparing two routes
 :class: attention